 10. LONDON PARKS AND PLAYGROUNDS

-London has many parks and playgrounds that offer perfect opportunities for children to burn off some steam and be children!
+London has many parks and playgrounds that offer perfect opportunities for children to run around, let off some steam and be kids!
 Here are some of our favourites:

-- Diana Memorial Playground in Kensington Gardens: Probably, our favorite playground in London.
+- Diana Memorial Playground in Kensington Gardens: Probably, our favourite in London.
 It has a Peter Pan theme with a pirate ship sailing in a sea of sand, tee pees, and a tree-house encampment.
 The park is gated, but entrance is free.
-There is also carousel outside the gates and a snack bar.
+There is also a snack bar and carousal just outside the park.
 This is definitely one not to be missed.

 - Battersea Park: A great park on the river Thames with a playground, rowing boats, bike rental, and train.